-The Silent Witness Program allows concerned NFCC students, faculty, and staff, an anonymous method to report information about campus issues, violations of the law, matters of improper, behavioral, or antisocial conduct, student or employee harassment, fraud, and general safety or security concerns to The College and University Behavioral Intervention Team (CUBIT).
+The Silent Witness Program allows concerned NFCC students, faculty, and staff an anonymous method to report information about campus issues; violations of the law; matters of improper, behavioral, or antisocial conduct; student or employee harassment; fraud; and general safety or security concerns to the College and University Behavioral Intervention Team (CUBIT).

 CUBIT consists of a group of NFCC employees who are concerned about the safety and well-being of each member of the NFCC family.
-The team is made up of members who have specific skills and backgrounds in the area of public safety, mental health and student affairs.
-Please know that any information submitted will be handled confidentially with the purpose of assisting the student, faculty or staff.
+The team is made up of members who have specific skills and backgrounds in the areas of public safety, mental health, and student affairs.
+Information submitted will be handled confidentially with the purpose of assisting the student, faculty member, or staff member.

-Although we do accept anonymous reports, we encourage you to provide your name and contact information so that the CUBIT team can follow-up with you to gather additional information.
-The Silent Witness form can be found at http://www.nfcc.edu/silent-witness.
+Although the NFCC team accepts anonymous reports, it also encourages anyone to provide his/her name and contact information so that the NFCC CUBIT can follow-up to gather additional information.

+The Silent Witness form is available at www.nfcc.edu/silent-witness-cubit.